 A: We do have a limited number of scholarship positions for both the men’s and women’s teams.
 We look to offer these positions to players who we believe will occupy a spot in the top 5 on our roster.

 It is important to note that we do not offer scholarships that cover 100% of the cost of attending UVA.
 Every one of our scholarship players will need to cover some of the cost of attendance.
-Without putting an exact figure to this, we can say that there is a direct correspondence between a player’s anticipated roster position and the amount of financial support offered.
+Without putting an exact figure on this, we can say that there is a direct correspondence between a player’s anticipated roster position and the amount of financial support offered.

 DO YOU ACCEPT TRANSFER STUDENTS?

-A: We only consider offering admission support to players transferring to UVA for entry as second years.
 The most important thing for transfer players to keep in mind is that they are on the same timeline as other recruits.
 We often end up hearing from prospective transfers too late in the process to be able to help.
 So players interested in transferring to UVA should be in touch with us as soon as they possibly can.

 We do not have additional recruiting/admission support for transfer students.
 Whether we use a slot on a player applying directly from high school or as a transfer, it counts the same in terms of our number of available positions.